 19) Amon-Ra St. Brown, Detroit Lions

 Most of his growth has come as a route runner, and as the Lions’ offense has improved its timing, he has thrived.
-St. Brown’s combination of fluidity and strength are great assets and might remind Detroit fans of Golden Tate.
+In many ways, he’s the perfect receiver for Jared Goff.
+St. Brown’s combination of fluidity and strength are great assets and might remind Detroit fans of Golden Tate, but with better hands.

 20) Garrett Wilson, New York Jets